Deploy TheHive with Docker Compose#

 Step 3: Choose your deployment profile#

 Before proceeding with any commands, take a moment to choose the deployment profile that best fits your needs.
-We provide three prebuilt profiles, each designed for different use cases and performance requirements.
+Two prebuilt profiles are available for production environments, each designed for different use cases and performance requirements.

-Single server deployment of both TheHive and Cortex for testing purposes.
+Single server deployment of TheHive for standard production workloads.

 Check the hardware requirements in the Docker Compose deployment section.

-Single server deployment of TheHive for high-performance requirements.
+Single server deployment of TheHive for high-performance or resource-intensive workloads.

 Check the hardware requirements in the Docker Compose deployment section.